-Payout of 2017 Grants.
-In January 2020, the Committee approved the payout of the Performance RSUs granted in 2017 at 100.0% of target, based the achievement of the performance goals for the three-year performance period shown below.
+Payout of 2018 Grants.
+In January 2021, the Committee approved the payout of the Performance RSUs granted in 2018 at 160.0% of target, based on the achievement of the performance goals for the three-year performance period shown below, as adjusted by the relative total stockholder return modifier.

-2017 Long-Term Incentive Program Performance Goals
+2018 Long-Term Incentive Program Performance Goals

-3-Year Aggregate Adjusted EBITDA (Weighted 50%) 3-Year Average Return on Invested Capital (Weighted 50%) Perfo rmance Payout Performa ince Payout <90% of Target \$2,187 Million 0% <95% of Target 12.23% 0% Target \$2,430 Million 100% Target 12.88% 100% 110% of Target \$2,673 Million 200% 105% of Target 13.52% 200% Actual Performance \$2,713 Million 200% Actual Performance 10.96% 0%
+3-Year Aggregate Adjusted EBITDA (Weighted 60%) 3-Year Average Return on Invested Capital (Weighted 40%) Performa nce Payout Performa nce Payout <90% of Target \$2,630 Million 0% <95% of Target 9.18% 0% Target \$2,922 Million 100% Target 9.66% 100% 110% of Target \$3,214 Million 200% 105% of Target 10.14% 200% Actual Performance \$3,041 Million 140.7% Actual Performance 10.67% 200% Combin ed Performance 106.6% Combined Payout before TSR modifier 164.4%

-The Company achieved Adjusted EBITDA of \$2,713 million (112% of target) resulting in a payout of this component at 200% and Return on Invested Capital of 10.96 (85% of target) resulting in a payout of this component at 0% and a combined payout at 100% of target.
+The Company achieved Adjusted EBITDA of \$3,041 million (104.1% of target) resulting in a payout of this component at 140.7% and Return on Invested Capital of 10.67 (110.5% of target) resulting in a payout of this component at 200% and a combined payout at 164.4% of target prior to application of the total stockholder return modifier.
+The Company's performance with respect to TSR was at the 46.6 percentile, which resulted in a 97.3% payout modifier.
+Applying the TSR modifier to the Company's 164.4% performance under the performance measures, the payout was 160% of target.

-2020 Grants.
-In February 2020, the Company granted both Service RSUs and Performance RSUs to each Executive, under the long-term equity incentive program.
+2021 Grants.
+In February 2021, the Company granted both Service RSUs and Performance RSUs to each Executive, under the long-term equity incentive program.
 For Executives, the total number of RSUs granted was set based on a value delivered as a percentage-of-salary formula, with the percentage established based on a review of responsibilities, market data and internal equity considerations.
-The value determined by the percentage of salary was then converted to the total number of RSUs by dividing the value by the average stock price of the Company's common stock during January 2020.
+The value determined by the percentage of salary was then converted to the total number of RSUs by dividing the value by the average stock price of the Company's common stock during January 2021.
 One-third of the total number of RSUs was granted as Service RSUs and two-thirds was granted as Performance RSUs.
-The target value of RSUs granted under the long-term equity incentive program (as a percentage of salary) during 2019 and 2020 for each of our Executives is set forth below:
+The target value of RSUs granted under the long-term equity incentive program (as a percentage of salary) during 2020 and 2021 for each of our Executives is set forth below:

-Name 2019 Target 2020 Target
+Name 2020 Target 2021 Target

-Michael P. Doss 480% 480%
+Michael P. Doss 480% 490%

 Stephen R. Scherger 215% 215%

-Michael J. Farrell 155% 185%
+Michael J. Farrell 185% 185%

 Lauren S. Tashma 155% 155%

 Joseph P. Yost 185% 185%

-For the Performance RSUs granted in 2020, the performance goals are achievement of a preset aggregate Adjusted EBITDA amount and a preset Return on Invested Capital percentage.
-The actual Adjusted EBITDA and Return on Invested Capital performance goals are not disclosed here, as the Committee believes they constitute sensitive competitive information.
+For the Performance RSUs granted in 2021, the performance goals are achievement of a preset aggregate Adjusted EBITDA amount, a Return on Invested Capital percentage and an Organic Revenue Growth percentage.
+The actual Adjusted EBITDA, Return on Invested Capital and Organic Revenue Growth performance goals are not disclosed here, as the Committee believes they constitute sensitive competitive information.
 The actual goals will be disclosed after payout.
-The Adjusted EBITDA goal is weighted in the calculation of the Company's annual achievement at 60% and the return on invested capital percentage goal is weighted in the calculating the Company's annual achievement at 40%.
-The Committee weighted the Adjusted EBITDA goal slightly more than the return on invested capital goal to reflect the priority placed on meeting earnings commitments.
+The Adjusted EBITDA goal is weighted in the calculation of the Company's annual achievement at 40%, the Return on invested capital percentage goal is weighted in the calculation at 40% and the Organic Revenue Growth goal is weighted at 20%.
 Total payout is also subject to a relative total stockholder return ("TSR") modifier, which can modify payouts earned up or down by up to 20% (subject to the 200% of target cap).
-This payout modifier was added to measure the Company's stock performance against other similar companies and to more closely align management and stockholders' interests.
+This payout modifier measures the Company's stock performance against other similar companies and helps to more closely align management and stockholders' interests.